termigator1359/Calamity-Boss-Guide/README.md

     * AI tends to be extremely stupid, so don't neglect cancelling the buff and resummoning them on enemy’s face.
     * Hive Mind/Perfs summons are somewhat bad due to the fact that they pierce.
     * Hornets and Imps can also go :gun: themselves.
+    * For many projectile-firing minions, such as Imps and Ballistas, resummoning them constantly can increase their rate of fire.

 * **Rogue**